Glauber-theory calculations of high-energy nuclear scattering observables using variational Monte Carlo wave functions

 Figure~\ref{RCS-C.fig} shows results of $^{12}$C+$^{12}$C total reaction cross sections.
 Full calculation reproduces the observed cross sections very well above 300 MeV/nucleon.
 Note that the most recent data on the interaction cross section $\sigma_I$~\cite{Ponnath24} measured above 400 MeV/nucleon have very small error bars.
 Since $\sigma_{I}$ is expected to be smaller by dozens of mb than $\sigma_R$ (See, e.g., \cite{Takechi14,Kohama08}), Glauber theory reproduces experiment excellently.
 The cumu-1 approximation overestimates $\sigma_R$ by 30--50 mb beyond 300 MeV/nucleon, while the cumu-2 almost reproduces the full calculation.
 The adiabatic approximation assumes that in the center-of-mass system the intrinsic motion of the nucleon in the projectile and target nuclei is much slower compared to the incident energy per nucleon.
 The adiabatic assumption can be questionable below about 100 MeV/nucleon.

 Figure~\ref{dcs-C-C.fig} plots the $^{12}{\rm C}+^{12}$C elastic differential cross sections.
-The effect of the Coulomb breakup contribution is small.
+The effect of the Coulomb breakup contribution is small; It is typically less than a few percent at around first and second peak positions at 120 MeV/nucleon.
 Agreement between theory and experiment in Full calculation is quite satisfactory at 120 MeV/nucleon.
 At 80 MeV/nucleon the adiabatic assumption is hardly satisfied and the calculation reproduces experiment only at $q\lesssim 1$ fm$^{-1}$.
 The cumu-1 approximation overestimates the results of the full calculation especially at the backward angles, while the cumu-2 result reproduces the full calculation reasonably well, indicating a good convergence in the cumulant expansion of the psf.

 Finally, we show in Fig.~\ref{CS-6He-C.fig} the total reaction cross sections of $^{6}$He+$^{12}$C collisions.
 The Full calculation reproduces one interaction cross section datum very well.
 Since $^{6}$He has no bound excited state, it appears that $\sigma_R\approx \sigma_I$ holds in this case very well at 800 MeV/nucleon.
 The OLA or cumu-1 approximation overestimates the cross section considerably.
 The full calculation or the cumu-2 approximation has to be performed to discuss the two-neutron halo structure of $^6$He based on high-energy scattering data.